 How much will you charge, bearing in mind your experience?

 I advise you to look at other teller’s fees (here are mine) and charge something…not identical but in the same ballpark.
+Remember prices can vary around the country and don’t be scared to go higher than other people!
 You can also think about how much money you need to live on, there’s no point in charging a figure so low that you will have to work 27 jobs a week to pay your bills!
 Other performers might try to make you feel bad for “undercutting” the average price or- conversely- for charging “too much” based on your ability or experience!
 I would advise an aspiring storyteller to keep their own counsel – there is no way you will be able to please everyone!

 Some beginners think about how little general experience they have or how few stories they know.
 Then they charge very little.
 But try this.
 Instead, think about what you can offer THIS client?

 Lets say you have just had that exciting very first school enquiry…